 Congratulations to Herman Heyn, Baltimore's "Street-Corner Astronomer", who finally has hung up his 8-inch telescope after 31 successful years of offering public views of the cosmos at the Inner Harbor and Fells Point.
 His 2,858 telescoping nights on the streets must surely be some kind of record.
 Herman also thrilled people with programs and heavenly perspectives at both Soldiers Delight and BioTrek Naturalists.

 In 2018 Jack finished LIGHT AND SHADOW: A CHICAGO MEMOIR.
-He also completed, on his 70th birthday in June, TO KILL A MESSENGER, a commentary on modern times.
+He also completed, on his 70th birthday that June, TO KILL A MESSENGER, a commentary on modern times.

-As 2019 opens, Jack has begun BEING OLD IN A TERMINAL CULTURE: REFLECTIONS ON THE SLOW DEATH OF STARS.
+In 2019 Jack began another book: BEING OLD IN A TERMINAL CULTURE: REFLECTIONS ON THE SLOW DEATH OF STARS.

 "Do not go gentle into that good night,